Broadband connection types

 Satellite broadband

-Satellite broadband is set up in a household through the installation of a satellite dish and provides speeds of up to 50Mbps.
+Satellite broadband is set up in a household by installing a satellite dish and can provide speeds of up to 100Mbps-150Mbps, depending on who your provider is.

 Wireless broadband